ch-hadi/crm-template/README.md

 ## Code structure

-src
+src<br />
----app
+---app<br />
-------components
+------components<br />
-------form (any form input element should go here with its own styling)
+------form (any form input element should go here with its own styling)<br />
-------shared (any shared or common components should go here with there own styling)
+------shared (any shared or common components should go here with there own styling)<br />
-------(you are allowed to create new folders as you see fit)
+------(you are allowed to create new folders as you see fit)<br />
----pages
+---pages<br />
---------auth (this folder contains functional login page you need to add its styling)
+--------auth (this folder contains functional login page you need to add its styling)<br />
---------dashboard (this folder contains a plain dashboard page which you have to make functional as per shared images)
+--------dashboard (this folder contains a plain dashboard page which you have to make functional as per shared images)<br />
----redux
+---redux<br />
---------_mocks_
+--------_mocks_<br />
---------auth (this folder contains mocked responses for authentication)
+--------auth (this folder contains mocked responses for authentication)<br />
---------customer (this folder contains mocked responsed for customer CRUD)
+--------customer (this folder contains mocked responsed for customer CRUD)<br />
---------mockData (this folder contains mocked data)
+--------mockData (this folder contains mocked data)<br />
---------mockTypes (this folder contains interfaces for mocks)
+--------mockTypes (this folder contains interfaces for mocks)<br />
---------api (this folder contains interfaces for API reuqest and response)
+--------api (this folder contains interfaces for API reuqest and response)<br />
---------auth (this folder contains slice,action,and api for authentication)
+--------auth (this folder contains slice,action,and api for authentication)<br />
---------customer (this folder contains only api for customer you have to write slice and action, take example from auth slic and action)
+--------customer (this folder contains only api for customer you have to write slice and action, take example from auth slic and action)<br />

 ## API's